Matusevich-Yevgenii/ops-summer-internship-2018/README.md

 $ make exec # Run bash into a running container
 ```

-Then go to your browser and open [localhost](http://localhost) or [internship.macpaw.io](http://internship.macpaw.io) on your host OS where you have run docker.
+Then go to your browser and open [localhost](http://localhost) or [internship.macpaw.io](http://internship.macpaw.io) on your host OS where you have run the docker container.

 Scripts for unpacking archive are located in the scripts folder.